Rabbit (telecommunications): Closure

 The service ceased in December 1993, only 20 months after being launched.
 Rabbit had 2,000 subscribers at the time the service closed.
 The failure of Rabbit can be mainly attributed to the fall in cost of analogue mobile phones from Cellnet and Vodafone, which also accepted incoming calls.
 The imminent conversion of these mobile phone networks to the digital GSM standard sealed Rabbit's fate.
 Hutchison Whampoa lost around $183 million from the failure of Rabbit but later went on to found the Orange and 3 mobile phone networks.

-Wall-mounted signs advertising the Rabbit base stations were still visible in various parts of the UK some 30 years after the Rabbit service ended.
+Wall-mounted signs advertising the Rabbit base stations were still visible in various parts of the UK many years after the Rabbit service ended.